Do Performance Bonds Have An Expiration Date?

 Calculating the length you need for your Performance Bonds depending on the predicted length of work can be confusing and frustrating for contractors, especially if you are trying to complete the application yourself.
 CG Bonds can help and work with the employer to understand the exact bond duration and cover required.

 Contact us today for help with your performance bond application.
-We are always happy to offer our unparallel advice on Performance Bonds so you can make a well-informed decision.
+We are always happy to offer our unparalleled advice on Performance Bonds so you can make a well-informed decision.

 The information provided in this blog is not intended to constitute legal advice or any other advice of a professional nature.
 The recipient of this information contained in this blog should always consult legal or professional advice.